GracesGames/Roguelike2DKit/docs/documentation.md

 __Tile Map Room__

 BP_TileMapRoom is the default room type used by the Roguelike 2D Game Mode.
-It defines a playable room using a RoomPair, consisting of a SetupRoom and PlayRoom.
+It chooses a room from the PossibleRooms array.
-The SetupRoom is analyzed and used to spawn all the actors (e.g. enemies, terrain and pickups).
+The room tile set metadata is analyzed and used to spawn all the actors (e.g. enemies, terrain and pickups), after which it is cleared.
-Due to a bug in the UE4 Engine (see [FAQ](https://gracesgames.com/Roguelike2DKit/faq/)), the game also uses a PlayRoom to spawn the room which the users see while playing.
 Users can easily add new playable rooms by creating new Tile Map objects using drag-and-drop.

 ### Terrain